au-ts/libvmm/docs/MANUAL.md

 * Console
 * Block
 * Sound
+* Socket

 These devices are implemented using MMIO, we do not use any PCI devices at this stage.

-For each of these devices, libvmm will perform I/O using the protocols and interfaces provided by the [seL4 Device Driver Framework](https://github.com/au-ts/sddf).
+For virtIO devices that result in actual I/O (as opposed to purely virtual devices like socket), libvmm uses  the protocols and interfaces provided by the [seL4 Device Driver Framework](https://github.com/au-ts/sddf).
 This allows libvmm to interact with the outside world in a standard way just like any other native client program.

 This means that these virtIO device implementations are generic and are not dependent on the